crypto7world/heritage-offline-cli/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 The [`heritage-offline-cli`] project provides a CLI tool to manages Bitcoin wallets private keys.
 As its name suggest, this CLI does not embbed any online capabilities and thus is not capable to synchronize itself with the Bitcoin blockchain.

 It is intended for use in tandem with the [btcherit.com][heritage-wallet-service] service, which provides online capabilities such as wallet configuration, synchronization, balance display and transaction crafting (but has no signing capabilities).

 Here is the basic workflow between the **Bitcoin blockchain**, the [btcherit.com][heritage-wallet-service] service and the [`heritage-offline-cli`]:

 <div align="center">
     <img src="images/interaction-with-service.png" alt="Workflow">
     <p><i>This PNG can be edited using <a href="https://draw.io">Draw.io</a></i></p>
 </div>

 1. The [btcherit.com][heritage-wallet-service] service synchronize permanently with the Bitcoin blockchain;
-2. From the service, you can see and manage your wallet, and create new *unsigned transactions*;
+2. From the service, you can see and manage your wallet, and create new _unsigned transactions_;
 3. You sign those transactions using your private key(s) managed by the [`heritage-offline-cli`];
-4. From the service, you can broadcast the *signed transactions*.
+4. From the service, you can broadcast the _signed transactions_.

 By installing the [`heritage-offline-cli`] on an air-gapped computer you will have one of the most secure setup you can imagine for a cold wallet because your private keys never need to "touch" the Internet.

 Another advantage of this setup is that you only have to verify/trust the [`heritage-offline-cli`]: the [btcherit.com][heritage-wallet-service] service does not know your private keys and cannot steal your coin!

 ### Yeah, but I don't want to depend on an online service at all...

 And I understand!
 Be patient, and take a look at the roadmap: before the year is over, a new CLI will be available in the [`btc-heritage`] project.

 This new CLI will cover the usecase of the [`heritage-offline-cli`] and also provide synchronization capabilities with a Bitcoin node that you own, making it possible to manage your Heritage wallet entirely on your own!

 ### What is the added value of the service, once the new CLI can fully operate on its own?

-Using Taproot Bitcoin scripts to manage inheritance is only good as long as you don't forget the move your coins to "reset" the dead-man switch.
+Using Taproot Bitcoin scripts to manage inheritance is only good as long as you don't forget to move your coins to "reset" the dead-man switch.
 The service is here to remind you of that, as well as making the operation easy or even seemless (for example, if you spend coins few months before the expiration of your deadman switch, the service will automatically use this transaction to "reset" it).

 On the other hand if you are dead, the service will notify and help your heirs to retrieve the coins you left behind.